Irreducible components of quiver Grassmannians: Schemes

 As an example, let $\alpha,\beta\in K\setminus K^p$ such that $\alpha^{1/p},\beta^{1/p}$ are $p$-independent over $K$, so $[K(\alpha^{1/p},\beta^{1/p}):K]=p^2$.
 Then $K$ is relatively algebraically closed in $L=K(x)[y]/(y^p+\alpha x^p+\beta)$.
 Now $L\otimes_KL\cong L\otimes_KK(\alpha^{1/p},x)$, where $\alpha^{1/p}=-(y^{(2)}-y^{(1)})/(x^{(2)}-x^{(1)})$, so is reduced, whereas $L\otimes_KL\otimes_KL\cong L\otimes_KK(\alpha^{1/p},x)\otimes_KK(\alpha^{1/p},x)$ is not reduced.

 The theorem above leads to the following geometric criterion for separability.

-\begin{Thm} Let $f\colon X\to Y$ be a morphism, locally of finite type, between locally-Noetherian schemes.\footnote{ We call a scheme locally-Noetherian if every open affine is the spectrum of a Noetherian algebra; it is Noetherian if it is locally-Noetherian and quasi-compact, so has a finite open affine cover by spectra of Noetherian algebras. } Then $f$ is separable if and only if, for each $n$, we can find an open dense $U\subset X$ such that $U^{\times\nfold Yn}$ is reduced. \end{Thm}
+\begin{Thm} Let $f\colon X\to Y$ be a morphism, locally of finite type, between locally-Noetherian schemes\footnote{ We call a scheme locally-Noetherian if every open affine is the spectrum of a Noetherian algebra; it is Noetherian if it is locally-Noetherian and quasi-compact, so has a finite open affine cover by spectra of Noetherian algebras. } and assume that $X$ is integral.
+Then $f$ is separable if and only if, for each $n$, we can find an open dense $U\subset X$ such that $U^{\times\nfold Yn}$ is reduced. \end{Thm}

 \begin{proof} If $Z$ is the scheme-theoretic image of $f$, then $X\times_YX\cong X\times_ZX$, so we may assume $Y=Z$, and hence that $f$ is a dominant morphism between integral schemes.
 Moreover, both conditions are invariant if we replace $X$ and $Y$ by open affines.
 Thus we have an inclusion of Noetherian domains $A\hookrightarrow B$, where $B$ is finitely-generated as an $A$-algebra, and with respective fields of fractions $K(Y)\hookrightarrow K(X)$.